Skip to main content

 Using real-world products, the AI Airlock will bring together expertise from within the MHRA and key partners including the UK Approved Bodies, the NHS and other regulators.
 The outputs will inform subsequent AI Airlock phases in the short term, and future MHRA guidance and policy in the longer term, while exploring any limitations of existing approaches to demonstrating regulatory compliance.

-The pilot programme closed in April 2025.
-Initially focusing on a small number of products, across a range of medical device regulatory issues.
+The pilot programme closed in April 2025 and focused on four products across a range of medical device regulatory issues.
 Each coming from different sections of healthcare or clinical disciplines and at varying levels of product regulatory maturity.
+The second phase of the Airlock completed in May 2026 and focused on 7 innovators across 3 regulatory challenges.

-The reports for the AI Airlock pilot programme are now available.
+The reports for the AI Airlock’s first and second phases of the programme are now available.
 These reports do not constitute formal guidance.
-They are comprehensive reports on the regulatory sandbox methodology that was employed, results from the AI Airlock pilot case studies and the independent programme evaluation.
+They are comprehensive reports on the regulatory sandbox methodology that was employed, results from the AI Airlock case studies and the independent programme evaluation.

 Details